Data Processing

 By stipulation in favor of or for another.

-OBLIGATIONS OF TWC
+DUTIES OF TWC

-Ensure the holder the full and effective exercise of their rights.
+Guarantee the holder the full and effective exercise of their rights.

 Request and keep a copy of the authorization given by the holder or proof of it.